Malcolm H. Stern: Philadelphia

-As did many of his family members, Stern attended Hebrew Union College, where he studied to be a rabbi.
+Stern studied as did many of his family at Hebrew Union College, he to be a rabbi.

-From 1941 to 1943, Stern was assistant rabbi to Rabbi Fineshriber at the Reform Congregation Keneseth Israel, in Philadelphia, where his great-uncle, Joseph Krauskopf had previously served as rabbi.
-After the war, from 1946 to 1947, Stern returned to work as a rabbi at Keneseth Israel.
+Stern was assistant rabbi to Rabbi Fineshriber (1941 to 1943) at the Reform Congregation Keneseth Israel, in Philadelphia, his great-uncle, Joseph Krauskopf having served as rabbi.
+After the war (1946 to 1947), Stern returned to work as a rabbi at Keneseth Israel.

 In 1942, Stern was one of 90 Reform rabbis to sign a statement in support of aid to Jews in Palestine, but that did not endorse Zionism.
 The published statement said that the signatories were "opposing growing secularism and favoring greater emphasis on transcendent moral and religious values and principles in American life."

 In 1943, Stern took a sabbatical from his position at Keneseth Israel to serve a Chaplain in the US Army Air Corps.
-During this time, during World War II, Stern almost died when his plane crashed at Casablanca during a flight to India; in a letter home to his father that was published in the local press, Stern said he felt lucky to have only broken an arm and a leg.
+Inflight to India the plane the unit was on crashed at Casablanca.
+He wrote his father, who shared it with the local press, he thought himself fortunate to suffer only a broken arm and leg;

 Norfolk, Virginia

 From 1947 to 1964, Stern was Rabbi of Ohef Sholom Temple in Norfolk, Virginia.
-During his time there, he completed his Doctor of Hebrew Letters in 1957 in American Jewish History under the tutelage of Dr. Jacob Rader Marcus.
+While there, he completed a Doctor of Hebrew Letters in 1957 in American Jewish History under the tutelage of Dr. Jacob Rader Marcus.

 Stern was an amateur musicologist, writing program notes for the Norfolk Symphony Orchestra.
 He also served as chairman of the Committee on Synagogue Music of the Central Conference of American Rabbis.

 In 1960, Stern served as editor in chief of the Union Songster for Reform Judaism and coordinated the revision of the Union Hymnal, both of which are considered by Reform Jews to be the commonly used hymnals for religious services.
 He co-edited Songs and Hymns for Gates of Prayer, the New Union Prayer Book (GOP) that is a Reform Jewish siddur.
 He chaired the committee that created Shaarei Shira/Gates of Song.

 New York City

 From 1964 to 1980, Stern was the Central Conference of American Rabbis' first Director of Rabbinic Placement for Reform Judaism, assigning rabbis to congregations.

-After leaving CCAR in 1980, Stern joined Hebrew Union College's faculty as adjunct professor, where he lectured in Jewish History.
+After leaving CCAR in 1980, Stern joined the Hebrew Union College's faculty as adjunct professor, where he lectured in Jewish History.
 He was also a field-work counselor for rabbinic students.
 Stern held both positions until his death.
 Hebrew Union President, Dr. Alfred Gottschalk, said Stern's "scholarship, his pioneering seminal research in American Jewish genealogy and writings remain a rich legacy and memorial."